The Meaning and Message of 1 Timothy 6:12

 In order to fight the good fight of faith, you must overcome and free yourself from the love of money.

-5. Contend for the Faith Like an Athlete
+5. Contend for the Faith With the Resilience of an Athlete

 Fighting the good fight of faith entails “contesting” for the faith in an athletic sense.
 The syntax of this Greek verse implies an athletic connection.

-Paul uses an athletic analogy to teach spiritual truth because it was familiar and relatable to his audience.
+Paul uses an athletic analogy to teach spiritual truth because it is familiar and relatable to his audience.
 The text in question is 1 Timothy 6:12 which reads:

 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called and about which you made the good confession in the presence of many witnesses.
 (1 Timothy 6:12, ESV).